-- A black central hole at the top of the shell, the portal through which waste products are released
+- A large gray oblong, oval shell with a single black central hole at the top of the shell, the portal through which waste products are released

 - Monterey, California to Baja California, Mexico